 Intra-operative radiation therapy

-With intra-operative radiation therapy, a single dose of radiation is given to the tumor bed during breast surgery (lumpectomy).
+With intra-operative radiation therapy, a single dose of radiation is given to the tumor bed during lumpectomy.
 This dose of radiation is higher than in a standard radiation session.

-Intra-operative radiation therapy needs further study before its risks and benefits are known.
+Some early findings suggest that intra-operative radiation therapy is less effective than standard radiation therapy at reducing rates of breast cancer recurrence .
+Intra-operative radiation therapy needs further study before its risks and benefits are fully known.
 At this time, it is being studied mainly in Europe.

 Our commitment to research